isoper/fluffy-broccoli/content/jobs/offer.md

 *What we do*: we give only crystal clear perks.

-- The opportunity to work with stunning colleagues, ready to expand and share the knowledge, in close relationship with our French CTO.
+- The opportunity to work with stunning colleagues, ready to expand and share their knowledge, in close relationship with our French CTO.

 - Life-long self-improvement: 2 days of paid training/month.